Table of Contents

 Can Hospital Privileges Be Revoked?

-• Not holding up agreements and promises made to the hospital
+• Breaking agreements made with the hospital

 Related: How Often Do Doctors Get Sued?